 Stuff the turkey.

-To make the stuffing without the bird, put it in a 3 quart baking dish.
+To make the stuffing without the bird, put the bread mixture in a 3 quart baking dish.

 Pour 2 cups of chicken or turkey stock over the dry stuffing.